 Bringing traffic to your site with a referral is how the web is designed to work.
 The referring link, as well as bringing traffic can also pass SEO benefit in the form of "Link Juice".

-So most traffic could be considered as referral traffic (apart from where someone types in a URL) - when analysing traffic, a more granular breakdown is more useful.
+So most traffic could be considered as referral traffic (apart from where someone types in a URL) - when analyzing traffic, a more granular breakdown is more useful.

 Types of website traffic